 What happens if there are non-qualified distributions?
 First, you have to include the earnings portion of the distribution as earned income.
 Second, you have to pay an additional 10% penalty on the earnings.

 If you’re lucky enough to live in one of the states that allow a state deduction for 529 contributions, that’s even better.
 Pennsylvania has one of the most generous tax deductions for residents.
-You can deduct up to $14,000 per individual or $28,000 per couple on your PA state income tax, but all non-qualified distributions must be reported as income.
+You can deduct up to $14,000 per individual or $28,000 per couple on your PA state income tax.
+On the flip side, however, all non-qualified distributions must be reported as income.

-Another perk for PA residents, even if you contribute to a 529 sponsored by another state you are allowed to take a deduction on your PA income tax.
+Another perk for PA residents, even if you contribute to a 529 sponsored by another state, you’re still allowed to take a deduction on your PA income tax.

 An unexpected change